nhannguyen95/learning-notes/cloud/aws/ecs.md

 - Containers are required to share resources.
 - Containers share data volumes.

 If these conditions aren't required, it is recommended to span your application across multiple task definitions by combining related containers into their own task definitions, each representing a single component, so you can scale, provision and deprovision them separately.
-As an example, you can group your frontend service container and a log steaming container into 1 task definition, and backend service container into another one.
+As an example, you can group your frontend service container and a log streaming container into 1 task definition, and backend service container into another one.

 See [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/example_task_definitions.html) for a list of task definition examples.